klikli-dev/theurgy/THIRD_PARTY_NOTICES.md

 ### Textures
 - Various textures are from the public domain Soartex pack 1.2.5 by Soar49.
+- Various textures are from the CC0-1.0 licensed [Rosources](https://github.com/Richienb/Rosources) pack.

 ### Sounds
 - Various sounds from freesound.org (CC0 1.0)